 - Each injection costs between $50-$95 plus the cost of the visit.

-- Offers no protection against STDs including HIV and has a failure rate of 4%.
+- Offers no prevention or “protection” from STDs including HIV and has a failure rate of 4%.

 - Abdominal pain